Kaiowesen/odin-project-foundations-recipies/README.md

-This is a project where I build a simple website.
-Following instructions from the ODIN-PROJECT.
+A completed project from the Odin Project foundation series.
+The instructions for the project can be found https://www.theodinproject.com/lessons/foundations-recipes